Activities for team building and games for your virtual team

 All is about loyalty.
 There’s a reasonably straightforward connection between the team members’ personal bonds and their degree of commitment.
 That’s the importance of team building.

-A new research by Gallup showed that strong work partnerships improve employee happiness by 50 percent, whereas individuals with a self-described best friend at work are seven times more likely to be completely involved at work.
-Don't like us?
+Research by Gallup showed that strong work partnerships improve employee happiness by 50 percent, whereas individuals with a self-described best friend at work are seven times more likely to be involved at work.
+Don’t like us?
 Jason Nazar, comparably CEO and interaction consultant, discusses why it is and how he pulled it off from the Brand Builder podcast in this interview.

 To teach us how to do team bonding properly, we asked some of the most dedicated, closely knit enterprises out there.
 To help you determine which ideas could work for your company, we’ve broken them down into categories.
 Here’s what they have to say regarding these amazing firms.